-For most of their relationship, Pat was convinced it was only a matter of time before Gary would leave his wife for her.
-But eventually Patricia realized that as special as she was in Coop’s life, nothing and no one was more important to him than his sweet daughter, Maria:
+For most of their relationship, Pat believed it was only a matter of time before Gary would leave his wife for her.

 “I might even have guessed that in a showdown, he would choose her over anything—or anyone—in his life… In Maria I was fighting the angels.”

-Patricia also came to understand Gary’s love for his beautiful wife, Veronica “Rocky” Copper:
+Later, Pat also came to understand Gary’s unique love for his wife, the beautiful Veronica “Rocky” Copper:

 “Rocky gave her husband more than a life style with a classic profile.
 It would be many years and a marriage of my own before I would value her gift—a quality of caring.”